-Agastache ‘Sweet Lili’ has fabulous violet and apricot flowers that power on from early summer until the cold weather settles in.
-The blooms are soft and sway in the gentlest of breezes creating lovely movement in the garden.
-Agastache ‘Sweet Lili’ isn’t a fussy plant and is low maintenance.
+Agastache ‘Sweet Lili’ has fabulous violet and apricot flowers that power on from early Summer up until the cold weather settles in.
+The blooms are soft and sway in the gentlest of breezes, creating lovely movement in the garden.
+Agastache ‘Sweet Lili’ isn’t a fussy plant and is fabulously low maintenance.

-Agastache ‘Sweet Lili’ stands up to the summer heat and the fragrant green foliage has a handsome bronze blush.
-The plants are both compact and well branched.
+Agastache ‘Sweet Lili’ stands up to the Summer heat and the fragrant green foliage has a handsome bronze blush.

 Agastache 'Sweet Lili' looks fantastic in dry beds, cottage gardens, rock gardens and large containers.
 It is an excellent plant for attracting birds, bees and other beneficial insects to your garden.